women doing yoga in a park

 Relief for Chronic Knee Pain Without Surgery

 Genicular artery embolization (GAE) is a minimally invasive, outpatient procedure that can reduce knee pain caused by osteoarthritis — the common “wear-and-tear” form of arthritis.
 With osteoarthritis, the knee joint loses cartilage over time.
 As part of this process, the knee becomes chronically inflamed.
 Tiny blood vessels (capillaries) overgrow around the joint, which can irritate nearby nerves and act as pathways to keep feeding the inflammation.
 At Emory Healthcare, GAE is performed by a board-certified vascular surgeon who specializes in minimally invasive treatments.
-GAE offers long-lasting pain relief and improved function without surgery.
-Benefits of GAE:
+GAE provides longer lasting relief than cortisone and avoids potential steroid side effects.

 • A minimally invasive, outpatient procedure

-• Targets inflammation by blocking specific knee arteries
+• Targets inflammation by blocking specific knee blood vessels

 • Does not compromise blood flow to the leg